richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Defining relationships is a complex act of thinking.
 It involves strategies and skills, some new to designers and some familiar.
 [4_23-48]

+Data flows through a parametric model, from independent to dependent nodes.
+The way in which data flows deeply affects the designs possible and how a designer interacts with them.
+This can be illustrated with a very simple example:[4_23-48]

+One of the many reasons for near-hierarchies is that the limited interactions among system parts enables a divide-and-conquer design strategy - divide the design into parts, design the parts and combine the parts into an entire design, all the while managing the interactions among the parts.
+The strategy works best when the interactions are simple.[4_23-48]

+Using a divide-and-conquer strategy is to organize a parametric design into parts so that there are limited and understandable links from part to part.
+Directional of data flow assures a hierarchical model, with parts higher in the flow typically being assemblies - organizing concepts.
+Parts at the bottom of the flow usually correspond to physical parts of the design.[4_23-48]

 ### 复杂系统（complex system）